BruceGitHub/Q-A/kubernetes/gracefull-shutdown-step-with-rolling-update.md

 - This limitation of iptables affects Kubernetes clusters using kube-proxy.
 Nowadays Kubernetes cluster operators have options other than kube-proxy & iptables: for example cilium or calico which use eBPF instead of iptables.
 We have not tested if eBPF CNI systems leave established connections untouched.
 But there is a bug in Cilium that causes existing connections to also fail during pod termination.
 So existing connections are likely to remain a challenge. ↩︎

 # Flow
 ![](https://miro.medium.com/max/640/0*f5uyna4QDLDP8-cm)

 ![](https://engineering.rakuten.today/post/graceful-k8s-delpoyments/images/sigterm.png)

 ![](https://cloudyuga.guru/rails/active_storage/blobs/eyJfcmFpbHMiOnsibWVzc2FnZSI6IkJBaEpJaWxsTkRWaU5Ua3paaTB5TW1NeExUUTJOR0l0WVRCa09DMW1OelUxWXpFMlltRmpNellHT2daRlZBPT0iLCJleHAiOm51bGwsInB1ciI6ImJsb2JfaWQifX0=--07c6ad01bb4970e2187644e834fef0404606712c/LifeCycle_hook3.png)

+# Stragegy
+## Sleep in the pre-stop hook
+wait for close gracefull

+## Delay app shutdown
+delay programmatically, in application or wraps app in bash script

+## Dynamically delay app shutdown
+manage the times programmatically and handle incoming requests until possible

 # Reference
 - https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-termination